divinites/tong-wang-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Fintech
+- Digital Economics
 - Economics Theory
-- Blockchain mechanism design
-- Decentralised Finance
-- Digital Economics
-- Economics of Social Platforms
-- Fintech and Corporate Finance

 # Education to show in About widget
 education: